eliocamp/access-s2_ice-eval/analysis/paper/access-ice.md

 We compute Root Mean Square Error of sea ice concentration anomalies.

-We also compute the Integrated Ice Edge Error (IIEE) {\>\>CITE\<\<}.
+We also compute the Integrated Ice Edge Error (IIEE) (Goessling et al.
-This is defined as the area in which the model misspredicts the presence of more than 15% ice.
+2016).
+This is defined as the area in which the model misspredicts sea ice concentration being above or belog 15% ice.
 That is, dichotomise sea ice concentration into areas with more and less than 15% sea ice both in the forecast and observations; the IIEE is the area in which forecast and observations differ.

 # Results and discussion